nairkivm/nairkivm.github.io/projects.md

   padding: 10px;
   border: 1px solid black;
   box-shadow: 5px 5px 5px grey;
+  padding-bottom: 100%; /* This creates a responsive square */
+  position: relative;
 }
 .project img {
   /* This is the image for each project */